RESTRICTED UNITS AGREEMENT

 (g)The term “Restricted Territory” shall mean the geographic area consisting of the continental United States.

 Section 3.2Acknowledgement.
-Recipient agrees and acknowledges that, to ensure that the Company retains its value and goodwill and customer and other business relationships, Recipient must not use any Confidential Information, special knowledge of the Business or the Company, or the Company’s relationships with its customers and employees, all of which Recipient will receive or gain access to through Recipient’s association with the Company, other than in furtherance of Recipient’s legitimate duties as a member of the Board and an employee of the Company.
+Recipient agrees and acknowledges that, to ensure that the Company retains its value and goodwill and customer and other business relationships, Recipient must not use any Confidential Information, special knowledge of the Business or the Company, or the Company’s relationships with its customers and employees, all of which Recipient will receive or gain access to through Recipient’s association with the Company, other than in furtherance of Recipient’s legitimate duties as a member of the Board of the Company.
 Recipient further acknowledges that:

 (a)the Company is currently engaged in the Business;